-Lesson Title: Grammar Skills Development: Identifying Grammatical Names and Functions of Clauses Theme: Grammar Lesson Number: L4-L048 Class: SSS 4 Time: 40 minutes Learning Outcomes By the end of the lesson, pupils will be able to: 1.
-Understand the way in which grammatical names and functions are tested at WASSCE.
-2. Identify the grammatical name of selected clauses in a sentence or text.
-3. Identify the grammatical function of selected clauses in a sentence or text. ences and instructions on the board (see end
+Lesson Title: Grammar Skills Theme: Grammar

+Development: Identifying Grammatical

+Names and Functions of Clauses

+Lesson Number: L4-L048 Class: SSS 4 Time: 40 minutes

+Learning Outcomes Preparation

+By the end of the lesson, pupils Write the sent ences and instructions

+will be able to: for the activity on the board (see end

+Understand the way in which of lesson).

+grammatical names and functions are

+tested at WASSCE.

+2. Identify the grammatical name of

+selected clauses in a sentence or

+text.

+3. Identify the grammatical function of

+selected clauses in a sentence or

+text.